What is Enterprise SEO? A Marketer’s Guide to Search Optimization

 With search data, you can explore the unique needs of your audience in each phase and develop a content strategy that maximizes results throughout the entire funnel.

-Creative content helps you break through the noise and capture the attention of a broader audience.
+Creative B2B content marketing helps you break through the noise and capture the attention of a broader audience.
 By making your content stand out, you’re more likely to earn organic social shares and backlinks to the content.

 With that said, however, one of the benefits of producing optimized evergreen content is that it’s often possible to rank an informational page based solely on quality and relevance of content, without direct links from external publishers.